edcork/edcork.github.io/docs/pages/write/system_config.md

 If you get an error message after the `node_prereq` script checks the node host name, you'll have to configure the host name.

-If you have configured Domain Name Service (DNS) in your environment, and the control plane and worker nodes can resolve the FQDN of all cluster nodes, load balancer host, NFS server, and external databases, skip this section.
+If you have configured Domain Name Service (DNS) in your environment, and the master and worker nodes can resolve the FQDN of all cluster nodes, load balancer host, NFS server, and external databases, skip this section.

-If the Domain Name Service (DNS) isn't configured in your environment, configure the `/etc/hosts` file on every node (control plane and worker) in the cluster.
-List all the control plane nodes, worker nodes, external database servers, external access host (HA virtual IP, load balancer), and NFS servers in the `/etc/hosts` file.
+If the Domain Name Service (DNS) isn't configured in your environment, configure the `/etc/hosts` file on every node (master and worker) in the cluster.
+List all the master nodes, worker nodes, external database servers, external access host (HA virtual IP, load balancer), and NFS servers in the `/etc/hosts` file.
 In an environment that doesn't have DNS configured, you must also configure the `KUBE_DNS_HOSTS` parameter in the `install.properties` file as described in the "Configure the install.properties file" topic.
 To set up the host name resolution after the installation, follow the steps listed in the "Update the DNS entries" topic.

 Add the IP address and FQDN details of all the nodes in the cluster.
 This includes the external access host (HA virtual IP, load balancer), external database servers, and NFS server.
 Add an entry for each server using the following syntax:
 ```